santiagodr/STAT545_HW1_David_Santiago/hw06/data_wrangling_hw06.md

     ## 10    Europe     Belgium <tibble [12 x 4]> <list [3]>
     ## # ... with 132 more rows

-**Wow** Now I added another level of complexity to this dataframe, the new column `model_fits`, is actually another list with 3 elements, which are the results of each model...
+**Wow!!!** Now I added another level of complexity to this dataframe, the new column `model_fits`, is actually another list with 3 elements, which are the results of each model...
 Let's try to confirm that by inspecting the first model results for the first element (country)

 ``` r
 gap_nested_all_models[[1, "model_fits"]][1]